TungstenTransformation/KTScripts/Training the Text Content Locator.md

    Set StartWord=Words(W)
    Set LastWord=Words(W+UBound(Split(searchText," ")))
 End Sub

+Sub XDocument_CreateImageFromText(pXDoc As CscXDocument) 'Download the font you want from https://github.com/KofaxRPA/Sentiment/tree/master/font 'along with the widths.bin file

+   Const FontName="Arial"
+   Const FontSize=12  'point
+   Const PageWidth=210  'mm   A4
+   Const PageHeight=297  'mm  A4
+   Const PageBorder=20 'mm   so we don't write text to the edge of the page Const DPI=100    'Dots Per Inch.
+A normal KT scanned image needs 300 dpi B&W .
+This image will never need OCR, It is full color with https://en.wikipedia.org/wiki/Subpixel_rendering and so 100 dpi is completely adequate.
+   Const Res=DPI/25.4   'dots per mm = dots per inch/25.4
+   Const CharacterWidth = 20 'pixels .
+The grid size in the font images Const CharacterHeight = 20 'pixels height of character in the font image Const SpaceWidth = 5 ' pixels width for the space between words

+   Dim Page As New CscImage, P As Long, W As Long, Word As CscXDocWord, Fonts() As CscImage, F As Long Dim x As Long, Y As Long, width As Long, Widths() As Byte, FontPath As String, C As Long, Ch As String, Unicode As Long Dim TL As Long, FileName As String

+   'The path that stores all 64 font images and the widths file FontPath=Left(Project.FileName,InStrRev(Project.FileName,"\")) & "font\" FontPath=FontPath & "font_" & FontName & "_" & CStr(FontSize) & "_"

+   'Open the font width file - this stores the pixel width of all 65536 Unicode characters in the font, so that we get proportional spacing
+   FileName=FontPath & "widths.bin"
+   Open FileName For Binary Access Read As #1
+   ReDim Widths(LOF(1))
+   Get #1,, Widths
+   Close #1
+   If UBound(Widths)<>65536 Then Err.Raise (574,, "Widths file is invalid.
+Download '" & FileName & "' from https://github.com/KofaxRPA/Sentiment/tree/master/font")
+   ReDim Fonts(63) ' to store all 64 pages of Unicode Plane 0 which includes most languages including Chinese, Japanese & Korean https://en.wikipedia.org/wiki/Unicode#Code_planes_and_blocks
+   ' Page 0    = Latin, Greek
+   ' Page 1    = Cyrillic, Amharic, Hebrew, Arabic...
+   ' Page 2-7  = Indian
+   ' Page 8    = €, arrows, mathematical symbols, long dashes, fractions.
+   ' Page 11.. = Chinese, Japanese, etc

+   Page.CreateImage(CscImgColFormatRGB24,PageWidth*Res, PageHeight*Res,DPI,DPI) ' create a full color A4 image @ 100 DPI

+   x=PageBorder*Res  'set the cursor at top left corner of page considering the page margins

+   Y=PageBorder*Res
+   For TL=0 To pXDoc.TextLines.Count-1  'loop through all paragraphs of the text
+      For W=0 To pXDoc.TextLines(TL).Words.Count-1  'loop through all words of the paragraph Set Word = pXDoc.TextLines(TL).Words(W)
+         Word.Text=Replace(Word.Text,vbCr,"")
+         Word.Text=Replace(Word.Text,vbLf,"")
+         'check that the word will still fit on this line width=SpaceWidth
+         For C=1 To Len(Word.Text)
+            Ch=Mid(Word.Text,C,1)
+            Unicode=(AscW(Ch)+65536) Mod 65536 'AscW returns a number between -32768 & 32767 - we need it 0-65536.
+This affects Japanese characters
+            width=width+Widths(Unicode)
+         Next
+         If x+width>=Page.Width-PageBorder*Res Then 'place the word on the next line x=PageBorder
+            Y=Y+CharacterHeight
+         End If
+         Word.Left=x 'update the coordinates of the word in the XDocument Word.Top=Y
+         Word.Height=18
+         'copy each character of the word from the font images to the page For C=1 To Len(Word.Text)
+            Ch=Mid(Word.Text,C,1)
+            Unicode=(AscW(Ch)+65536) Mod 65536
+            F=Unicode\32^2 ' each image contains 32*32=1024 characters.
+This finds the correct font page from 0-63.
+            If Fonts(F) Is Nothing Then 'only load each font page as needed Set Fonts(F)=New CscImage
+               FileName=FontPath & Format(F,"00") & ".png"
+                If Not File_Exists(FileName) Then
+                  Err.Raise (575,,"Font file is missing.
+Download '" & FileName & "' from https://github.com/KofaxRPA/Sentiment/tree/master/font")
+                End If
+               Fonts(F).Load(FileName)
+            End If
+            ' "print" the character onto the page Page.CopyRect(Fonts(F),(Unicode Mod 32) * CharacterWidth+3, ((Unicode Mod 32^2) \ 32 )*CharacterHeight,x,Y,Widths(Unicode),CharacterHeight) ' Each font character has 3 pixels left padding
+            x=x+Widths(Unicode) 'move the cursor by the character width Next
+         Word.Width=x-Word.Left ' update the Width of the Word In the XDocument x=x+SpaceWidth ' add a space between words Next
+      x=PageBorder  'new line for each text line Y=Y+CharacterHeight*2 'double spacing for each new paragraph=textline 'todo: wrap over to other pages
+   Next
+   Y=Y+PageBorder*Res
+   'TODO: Page.cre(Page,0,0,0,0,Page.Width,Y)  'crop the bottom off the page Select Case pXDoc.CDoc.SourceFiles(0).FileType
+   Case "TEXT"
+      FileName=Left(pXDoc.CDoc.SourceFiles(0).FileName,InStrRev(pXDoc.CDoc.SourceFiles(0).FileName,".")) & "png"
+      Page.Save(FileName,CscImgFileFormatPNG)
+      pXDoc.ReplacePageSourceFile(FileName,"TIFF",0,0)  ' even PNG files are called 'TIFF' inside the XDoc!
+   Case Else
+      Page.Save(pXDoc.CDoc.SourceFiles(0).FileName,CscImgFileFormatPNG)
+   End Select
+   pXDoc.Representations(0).AnalyzeLines ' recalculate all the textlines as the words have changed coordinates and maybe pages
+End Sub

+Function File_Exists(file As String) As Boolean
+      On Error GoTo ErrorHandler
+      Return (GetAttr(file) And vbDirectory) = 0
+      Exit Function
+  ErrorHandler:
+End Function
 ```
 1. Press the **Reload Document Set** icon so that Project Builder sees that these are image files and not text files.
 The document icon is no longer a letter "A".
 ![image](https://user-images.githubusercontent.com/47416964/123135180-cb1c4880-d451-11eb-9450-c4db2514a56a.png)